Jabali: Attempt to persuade Rama

 In Ramayana, Rama abandons his claim to the royal throne and goes on a 14-year exile, in order to fulfill his father's promise.
 Rama considers his decision as his dharma (righteous duty), necessary for his father's honour.
-In Ayodhya Khanda, Jabali accompanies Bharata to the forest, as part of a group that tries to convince Rama to give up his exile.
+In Ayodhya Khanda, Jabali accompanies Bharata to the forest, as part of a group that tries to convince Rama to give up his exile and return.

-Jabali uses nihilist and atheistic reasoning to dissuade Rama from continuing the exile.
+Jabali uses nihilistic and atheistic reasoning to dissuade Rama from continuing the exile.
 He states that those give up artha (material pleasures) for the sake of dharma suffer in this life and meet extinction after their death.
 Showing further disbelief in the concept of afterlife, he criticizes the shraddha ritual, in which people offer food to their dead ancestors.
 He calls it a wastage of food, and sarcastically suggests that if food eaten by one person at a given place could nourish another person at another place, shraddha should be conducted for those going on long journeys, so they would not need to eat anything.
-However, even after listening to the arguments of Jabali and others, Rama refuses to give up his exile and extols the virtues of following the dharma.
+However, even after listening to the arguments of Jabali and others, Rama refuses to give up his exile.
+He instead extols the virtues of following the dharma.